DianaStrahilova/friends-quiz-pp2/README.md

 - Website was tested and works in different browsers.
 - The website is also responsive to all smaller devices, looks and functions good.
-- The sign up form works and requires entries in every field.
+- The input field works and requires entry.

 **Validator Testing**